DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 Later into the game, if you are planning to use shields and if you find one, I recommend you to go into the console with ~ key, type `showracemenu`, press *Enter* and make corrections to your shield’s position using settings you can again see below.
-You can also experiment with other shield or even two-handed weapon settings, but don’t overdo these or animations will look funky.
+Don’t overdo these or animations will look funky.
 And for all our sakes - don't change your race, gender or name.
 After setting up the settings, press *R* and *Enter* and you are done.